Skip navigation

 New merch isn’t the only merch.

 If you have old merch that didn’t sell, repurpose it!
 The 1975 reprinted new designs onto their old t-shirts, saving money and avoiding waste.
 Opera North used old costumes to make beeswax wraps.
-Or consider incorporating an environmental message into your merch, like WAAX or Alison Wonderland.
+Or consider incorporating an environmental message into your merch, like Alison Wonderland.

 CASE STUDY